QZLin/AutostartInvoker/readme.md

 autostartinvoker.exe <Match String>
 ```

-If only one entry is matched
+If only one entry is matched, the program will be called.